 Everybody knows about mortadella.
-It’s called "Bologna" all round the world except in Bologna.
+It’s called "Bologna" or "Boloni" all round the world except in Bologna.
 It’s delicious and represents our city.
 We also created a Mortadella Festival to celebrate it, but our gastronomic tradition of cold cuts and charcuterie is a lot wider than that.

-Only the parts corresponding to the long muscles are used, to maintain the characteristic light color during cooking and in the finished produc (hence the name "Salame Rosa").
-The fat part is derived exclusively from the cheek lard, cutted into cubes and mixed with the addition of salt, garlic and pepper.
+Only the parts corresponding to the long muscles are used, to maintain the characteristic light color during cooking and in the finished product (hence the name "Salame Rosa").
+The fat part is derived exclusively from the cheek lard, cut into cubes and mixed with the addition of salt, garlic and pepper.

-Photos courtesy of cucchiaio.it
+[Photos courtesy of cucchiaio.it]